Govt okays proposal to roll out project to explore deep ocean for resources

-The Centre on Wednesday approved a proposal to roll out a "deep ocean mission" to explore the deep ocean for resources and develop deep-sea technologies for sustainable use of ocean resources.
+The Union Cabinet on Wednesday approved a proposal to roll out a “deep ocean mission” to search for resources and develop deep-sea technologies.
+The Cabinet also approved the introduction of the Inland Vessel Bill in Parliament to ensure safe transportation and trade through inland waters.

-"The decision was taken by the Union Cabinet at its meeting chaired by Prime Minister Narendra Modi.
-This will support the blue economy and take India into a new era," Union minister Prakash Javadekar told a press conference after the cabinet meeting.
+On the deep sea mission, Union Minister Prakash Javadekar said: “The decision was taken by the Union Cabinet at its meeting chaired by Prime Minister Narendra Modi.
+This will support the blue economy and take India into a new era.”

-The proposal for launching the "deep sea mission" came from the Ministry of Earth Sciences.

-Javadekar said under the mission, a mineral study will be conducted 6,000 metres deep in the ocean.
+The cost of the mission has been estimated at Rs 4,077 crore over a five-year period and will be implemented in phases.
+The estimated cost for the first phase, which is expected to be completed in three years (2021-2024), is estimated at Rs 2,823 crore, an official statement said.
+The proposal for the mission came from the Ministry of Earth Sciences, which is the nodal authority for implementing it.
+Javadekar said, under the mission, a mineral study will be conducted at a depth of 6,000 metres.
 The mission will also study the changes, if any, noticed due to climate change.

+The Mission consists of six major components including the development of technologies for deep-sea mining and manned submersible; development of ocean climate change advisory services, technological innovations for exploration and conservation of deep-sea biodiversity, deep ocean survey and exploration; off-shore energy and fresh water from the ocean and advanced marine station for ocean biology.

-After the US, Russia, France, Japan and China, India will be the sixth country to have this kind of technology, the minister said.
+India will be the sixth country – after the US, Russia, France, Japan and China – to have this kind of technology, the minister said.

-"There will be good opportunities for our MSMEs and research.
-This will also help in our endeavour and vision towards an Aatmanirbhar Bharat," he said.
+“There will be good opportunities for our MSMEs and research.
+This will also help in our endeavour and vision towards an Atmanirbhar Bharat,” he said.

 Dear Reader,